 How to Avoid Multiple Evaluations of a Subquery in a Simple CASE Expression

-To avoid this performance problem, we need to rewrite the query.
+To avoid such performance problem as multiple CASE statement in SQL, we need to rewrite the query.

 First, put the result of the subquery in a variable.
-Then, use that variable in the condition of the simple CASE expression, like this:
+Then, use that variable in the condition of the simple SQL Server CASE expression, like this: